Description

 It would be insensitive for us to remove fresh floral tributes.
 We are not qualified to impose a definite cut-off time for when grieving should end.
 Generally therefore, it is advised to take no action in relation to temporary floral tributes.

 There may be exceptions to this for reasons of road safety or if the tributes interfere with road maintenance.
 In such cases, sensitive approaches should be made to those laying the tributes to explain the situation.
-Police family liaison officers may be able to assist Surreys Local Transport Service (LTS) in this.
-Where the person responsible for laying the tribute is unknown, it may have to be removed by the LTS.
+Police family liaison officers may be able to assist Surrey Highways in this.
+Where the person responsible for laying the tribute is unknown, it may have to be removed.
 Each case should be considered on its individual merits.

 Permanent memorials on the highway are unnecessary additions to the street scene and as such cause clutter, distraction and could obstruct pedestrians or cause injury to road users in the event of a collision.
-In certain circumstances, a bench or tree (with small dedication) may be an acceptable alternative as a permanent memorial, if a suitable location is available.
-However, these must be agreed by us and the police, and they should have no detrimental effect on road safety nor affect the ability to carry out highway maintenance.
+For these reasons, Surrey Highways do not permit permanent memorials on the highway.

 General